ktvella/Air-Sensor-API-Project/README.md

 # Air-Sensor-API-Project
 A weather app using API call to PurpleAir Sensors.
-Reports current temperature, humidity, and air quality at a rane of locations
+Reports current temperature, humidity, and air quality at a range of locations

 # API Information
 This project was completed by connecting to PurpleAir's API.